Evan Bell's Journey To Penn State Hockey Debut Anything But Straightforward

 According to the 4-2-4 rule, student-athletes who decide to leave a four-year program must obtain a two-year degree in order to join another four-year program.
 Some of the credits from Bell’s first semester at Merrimack transferred over, but he had to complete two-thirds of a two-year degree by the start of the 2018-19 academic year if he wanted to play for Penn State this season.

 This obstacle was much more daunting than most Bell has faced in his life, especially considering his hockey season ended in late May thanks to a Clark Cup championship run.
-Of course, he embraced it by putting his head down and grinding away.
+But he embraced it by putting his head down and grinding away.

 “Everybody we talked to — coach Gadowsky, [associate head] coach [Keith] Fisher, mainly — said, ‘Evan, do you realize what kind of an undertaking that is?
 It’s never been done before,'” Bell’s father said.
 “It was a tremendous amount of schoolwork in a very short period of time.